LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/managers-all-connections-list.md

 In many use cases, agents and managers need to send messages to consumers after the conversation with them has already been closed.

 In order to do so, a ‘Resume’ option will be available from the conversation mode .
-When selecting ‘Resume’, a new conversation will be started with the consumer and users will be navigated to the My Connections list, focused on the conversation.
+When selecting ‘Resume’, a new conversation will be started with the consumer and users will be navigated to the My Conversations list, focused on the conversation.